 • To maintain our Bronze rating in 2024, Webcor had to place in the top 35 percent of all companies rated in EcoVadis’s database over the last year.

-To meet EcoVadis’s increasingly stringent requirements for Bronze, Webcorians across several departments partnered with Sustainability on addressing the following improvement areas:
+To meet EcoVadis’s increasingly stringent requirements for Bronze, Webcorians across several departments partnered with Sustainability on addressing various improvement areas.

 What’s Next?